The Origins of California Wine

 By the time Junipero Serra died at Mission San Carlos in California in August 1784, the missions had begun to produce sufficient wine and brandy for their own subsistence.
 Four different types of wine were being made by this time, a sweet white wine, two different red wines, and a sweet wine fortified with brandy.

 The methods used were admittedly primitive.
 Industrial-type wine presses were unavailable, so once the grapes were harvested, they were crushed using boards on sloped floors.
 The Franciscans had the natives dance until grape juice ran down the sloped floors into containers.
 More often than not, these containers were cowhide bota bags in which the grape juice was fermented and stored after it had turned to wine.
-Unsurprisingly, visitors who came through California in the years that followed often commented that the wine they drank was good, but the techniques used to produce it were decidedly not.
+A French visitor noted the wine they drank was good, but the techniques used to produce it were decidedly not.

 For his role in converting the natives of California, Junipero Serra was canonized as a saint in 2015 (despite the opposition of Native American groups) and is generally referred to within the Roman Catholic Church as the Apostle of California.
 However, for those whose concern has been with wine rather than religion, the state has given him the title of ‘Father of California Wine.’